aaronkjin/physics/README.md

 # Physi.cs

-A 2D physics engine built from scratch with no libraries
+A 2D physics engine for games and beyond

 Currently building 👷‍♂️